Certora/safeguard/README.md

 Automated builds are available for stable releases and the unstable master branch.
 Binary archives are published at https://geth.ethereum.org/downloads/.

+## Project Structure

+This repository is based on the folder structure of the official geth repository with some additional directories to support our extended safeguard application.
+In particular, you will find these extra folders:

+- **dashboard**
+  Contains the base dashboard application (which is inherited by specific safeguard apps under the safeguard folder) and the accompanying UI HTML file.
+This module provides a web-based interface to monitor and interact with the safeguard app.

+- **detectors/Uniswap**
+  This folder is used mainly for local testing of the safeguard Uniswap app.
+It includes tools and scripts to simulate and detect specific conditions on Uniswap.
+  - **safeguard**
+    Contains all the information and source code related to the safeguard app.
+Detailed instructions on how to configure and use safeguard are located inside this folder at [safeguard/README.md](safeguard/README.md).

+  The rest of the repository follows the standard geth layout, ensuring compatibility with existing workflows while extending functionality with the above modules.

 ## Building the source

 For prerequisites and detailed build instructions please read the [Installation Instructions](https://geth.ethereum.org/docs/getting-started/installing-geth).